Loading...

 How to consume Glutamine without glucose spikes

-Include sources of healthy fats like avocado, nuts, seeds, or olive oil to your meals, as they can help stabilize blood sugar levels.
+Add sources of healthy fats like avocados, nuts, seeds, or olive oil to your meals.
+These fats can help moderate the absorption of glucose into your bloodstream.

 Monitor Portion Sizes